julietnpn/farm_nrcs/conventions/NRCS/soil-health-management-unit/1.0/index.md

 ## Specification

-This inherits all of the rules of the inherited convention farmOS:land:1.0, with the following exceptions.
+This inherits all of the rules of the inherited convention `farmOS:land:1.0`, with the following exceptions.

-Land assets MUST include a polygon that represents their geographic boundaries in the "Intrinsic geometry" (intrinsic geometry) field.
+Land assets MUST include a polygon that represents their geographic boundaries in the "Intrinsic geometry" (`intrinsic geometry`) field.

 A common land use must be specified using one of the following labels:
 - Crop